 The customer was running their workloads on legacy IBM X3650-M3 server hardware and an IBM StoreWise V7000 storage array.
 This environment was running both desktop- and server workloads using Citrix XenApp 7.8 for desktop purposes and VMware vSphere 5.5 for virtualization and provisioning of virtual machines (including the Citrix virtual machines).

-This environment was migrated to fresh SimpliVity clusters based on HPE Gen9 servers with local SSD’s and SAS drives for storage, the most recent Intel processors and enough memory to provide the required capacity.
+This environment was migrated to fresh SimpliVity clusters based on HPE Gen9 servers with local SSD’s for storage, the most recent Intel processors and enough memory to provide the required capacity.

 This transformation was expected to deliver much higher performance, but especially in the desktop workloads (which was based on Citrix technologies), the actual performance was really bad.
 Basically every desktop user was complaining about bad performance.